equaih-lab/equaih-lab.github.io/_news/announcement_2.md

 inline: false
 related_posts: false
 ---
+Distinguished Project Presentation: Multistate modeling for Social Determinants of Health (SDOH) in Neuro ICU, presented at the Neurocritical Care Society (NCS).

 ## Contents

  - Toward an Ethical Framework for Development and Deployment of AI in Neurocritical Care: Progress from the Bridge2AI for Clinical Care (CHoRUS) Program (Michael Young)